 We’ll work with you to develop a true ‘MVP’ (Minimum Viable Product).
 We will “cut the fat” and design a lean product that has only the critical features.

-Blockchain technology as a whole came a long way since its inception and continues evolving rapidly.
-The various Blockchain platforms right now in the market include Ethereum, Corda, Cardano, Solana, Hyperledger Fabric, Quorum, Solana, and many others that seem to be coming out almost daily.
+Blockchain technology has come a long way since its inception and continues to evolve rapidly.
+The various Blockchain development companies in the market currently include Ethereum, Corda, Cardano, Solana, Hyperledger Fabric, Quorum, Solana, and others that seem to be coming out almost daily.

-But today we will be delving deep into the arena of Blockchain-based Enterprise solutions and in that, we will be comparing the top two contenders – Corda Vs Hyperledger.
+But today, we will be delving deep into Blockchain-based Enterprise solutions, and in that, we will compare the top two contenders – Corda vs. Hyperledger.

-Corda is an open-source blockchain-inspired DLT platform that removes costly friction in business transactions along with interoperability and a unique approach to secure data privacy.
+Corda is an open-source blockchain-inspired DLT platform that removes costly friction in business transactions, interoperability, and a unique approach to secure data privacy.

 Corda is the first of its kind of Blockchain-based platform built exclusively for businesses.
 By embracing Corda, you can join numerous developers building applications over Corda, which is known as CorDapps.

-Over 60 companies from various industries had been working with enterprise software firms to R3 to develop distributed ledger technology (DLT) based on various applications on the Corda platform.
+Over 60 companies from various industries have been working with enterprise software firms to R3 to develop distributed ledger technology (DLT) based on various applications on the Corda platform.

-Hyperledger is an international alliance, hosted by The Linux Foundation, comprising many leaders in banking, finance, Web of Things, supply chains, production, and Technology.
-The team Hyperperledger made a clear announcement at the initial stage only that Hyperledger doesn't encourage any sort of cryptocurrency nor do they have any plans of building and native cryptocurrency.
+Hyperledger is an international alliance hosted by The Linux Foundation, comprising many leaders in banking, finance, Web of Things, supply chains, production, and Technology.
+The team Hyperledger made a clear announcement at the initial stage only that Hyperledger doesn't encourage any sort of cryptocurrency, nor do they have any plans to build a native cryptocurrency.

 The policy of Hyperledger is to encourage a more collaborative approach for developing various Blockchain technologies as part of Hyperledger, rather than focusing on just one standard platform.
-Due to this, there are multiple Hyperledger projects, and each has some or other functionality.
+Due to this, there are multiple Hyperledger projects with some or other functionality.

-Hyperledger Fabric is thought to be the main base for which Hyperledger which is backed by Linux Foundation as a whole is known for developing solutions or applications with a modular architecture.
-Fabric allows elements, such as consensus and membership service provider, to be plug-and-play.
+Hyperledger Fabric is considered the main base for which Hyperledger, backed by Linux Foundation as a whole, is known for developing solutions or applications with a modular architecture.
+The fabric allows elements like consensus and membership service providers to be plug-and-play.
 Due to its modular and flexible design, it caters to a wide range of business use cases.
-It offers an exceptional way of consensus that permits functionality at scale while maintaining privacy at the same time.
+It offers an exceptional way of consensus that permits functionality at scale while maintaining privacy simultaneously.

 Blockchains are currently the fastest-growing technology.
 Many blockchain frameworks exist in circulation.
 The below discussion explores and analyzes two popular frameworks for Blockchain enterprise applications.